Erfandarzi/MRI-data-processing-test/README.md

 # MyThesis

-This repository contains the code for my Masters thesis
+This repository contains the code for my Masters thesis on MRI data processing